-The Russell Berrie Foundation Fellow Award will be \$75,000 per year.
-Preference will be given to applicants who have strong commitment to a career in biomedical research consistent with the Program's mission statement below.
-Primary and renewal applications are reviewed by a standing panel of Columbia and extramural investigators.
+The intended recipient for this \$75,000 per year annual Russell Berrie Foundation Scholar Award will be a foreign (non-US citizen) post-doctoral associate being recruited by any lab at Columbia University.
+Ideally, this will be a prospective application for an outstanding recruit who would otherwise not be able to be hosted by a Columbia lab due to ineligibility for most funding mechanisms, such as standard, NIH-supported training grants.
+The proposal will be for either ad hoc collaborative research and/or a sabbatical to benefit both Columbia and the visiting scholar.
+Preference will be given to applicants who have strong commitment to a career in biomedical research consistent with the mission statement below.
 Projects are generally awarded for one year, with a second year of funding contingent upon progress and availability of funds.
 Applications are examined primarily for the quality and relevance of the proposed science, the caliber and commitment of the applicant and mentor, and the programmatic aims of the Naomi Berrie Diabetes Center.
 Applicants with a committed career path in diabetes and obesity research, as demonstrated by prior achievements, completed training, or special skills in novel and underrepresented research themes, will be given preference.
 "High risk" studies, designed to test or extend novel concepts, are encouraged.